digram/bukua-auth/README.md

 4. **User creation errors**
    - Check if users table already has the required columns
-   - Ensure all existing fields are nullable as specified
+   - Ensure all existing fields in the users table are nullable as specified

 ## Support